hydroframe/hf_hydrodata/docs/source/available_metadata.rst

 In addition to the dataset attributes that can be used to filter datasets (e.g. dataset, variable, temporal_resolution, aggregation, and grid), we provide additional metadata for every dataset.
+The functions ``get_catalog_entry()`` and ``get_catalog_entries()`` can return a structure with all these attributes.
 The specific metadata variables that are provided will vary based on the data source.
-For example many of the site specific metadata attributes are only available for the specific point datasets that they come from.
-The functions ``get_catalog_entry()`` and ``get_catalog_entries()`` can return a structure with all these attributes.
+For example many of the site-specific metadata attributes are only available for the specific point datasets that they come from.
+Please see :ref:`point_obs_metadata` for an itemized list of those site-specific fields.

 The following are the additional metadata attributes describing a dataset.